nde1/twilio-skeleton/README.md

 ## Install the Application

-After you install Composer, run this command from the directory in which you want to install your new Jolt Framework application.
+After you install Composer, run this command from the directory in which you want to install your new Laravel Framework application.

     php composer.phar create-project freekrai/twilio-skeleton [my-app-name]